La Diablesse

-La Diablesse or Ladjablès is a character in Caribbean folklore.
-The legend says that she was born as a human, but her vanity leads her to make deals with the devil, giving him her soul for eternal youth, thereby being transformed into a demon.
+La Diablesse ([la dja.blɛs]) or Ladjablès ([la.dʒa.blɛs]) is a character in Caribbean folklore.
+According to folklore, she was an enslaved African woman who made a deal with Le Diable (the Devil) to give her soul to him, becoming a demi-human, in exchange for eternal beauty.

+Depiction

 To others, her poise, figure, and dress make her seem beautiful.
 However, her hideous face is hidden by a large brimmed hat, and her long dress hides the fact that one leg ends in a cow hoof.
 She walks with one foot on the road and her cow hoof in the grass at the side of the road.
 She smells distinctly of a mix of fine perfume and deadly decay.

 She can cast spells on her unsuspecting male victim, whom she leads into the forest.
 When in the forest, she disappears.
-The victim, confused, lost, and scared, run around the forest until he falls into a ravine or river, or gets eaten by a wild dog and dies.
+The victim, confused, lost, and scared, runs around the forest until he falls into a ravine or river, or gets eaten by a wild dog and dies.

-To break the spell of La Diablesse, one must turn their clothing inside out and walk home backward, away from the area she was spotted in.
+To break the spell of La Diablesse, one must turn their clothing inside out, light a sacred candle, and walk home backward, away from the last area in which she was spotted..